lucaong/ablab/README.md

 ## Feature Wishlist

-  - Include only a certain percentage of users in an experiment
   - Pause/resume experiments
   - See how long an experiment has been running
   - Set in which group you get assigned for testing purposes